AyberkYavuz/artificial_neural_network_automation/README.md

 ```

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Suggestions for new features are welcome.
+For major changes or improvements, please open an issue first to
+discuss what you would like to change or improve.

 ## License
 [MIT](https://github.com/AyberkYavuz/artificial_neural_network_automation/blob/main/LICENSE)